redspark-io/RSRealmHelper/README.md

 }
 ```

-And when you delete your object you need to call the function `cascadingDelete` instead the `delete` function.
+Then you need to call the function `cascadingDelete` instead the `delete` function.
 ```swift
 try! realmHelper.cascadingDelete(company)
 ```

-And finally, if you need to delete all database you can call
+If you need to delete all database you can call

 ```swift
 try! realmHelper.clearDatabase()